 The majority of cities and counties also receive additional local revenues - most often from additional sales and property taxes - to build and maintain city streets and county roads.
 These amounts are not included in the totals discussed here.
-The Missouri Constitution and state and federal laws determine how transportation funds are allocated to states, cities and counties.
-In Nov.
-2021, the federal transportation bill, called the Infrastructure Investment and Jobs Act (IIJA), was reauthorized.
-The new bill is estimated to increase federal funding to Missouri approximately 25% for five years. \$270 million Other State Agencies Revenue & HWY Patrol Per the Missouri Constitution3, the Missouri Department of Revenue (DOR) and the Missouri State Highway Patrol (MSHP) also receive transportation revenue.
-In fiscal year 2022, the amount totaled \$270 million.
+The Missouri Constitution and state and federal laws determine how transportation funds are allocated to states, cities and counties. \$294 million Other State Agencies Revenue & HWY Patrol Per the Missouri Constitution3, the Missouri Department of Revenue (DOR) and the Missouri State Highway Patrol (MSHP) also receive transportation revenue.
+In fiscal year 2023, the amount totaled \$294 million.
 The Highway Patrol receives funding for administering and enforcing state motor vehicle laws and traffic regulations.
-The Missouri General Assembly determines the amount available to the MSHP each year - \$247 million was spent in fiscal year 2022.
+The Missouri General Assembly determines the amount available to the MSHP each year - \$267 million was spent in fiscal year 2023.
 The Department of Revenue receives funding for the cost to collect transportation taxes and fees.
 The cost of collection cannot exceed 3% of the particular tax or fee collected.
-In fiscal year 2022, the DOR received \$23 million.
+In fiscal year 2023, the DOR received \$27 million.
 3 Missouri Constitution - Article IV, Section 30(b) MoDOT, the Highway Patrol and the Department of Revenue are the only state agencies that may receive transportation dollars.
-From 2000-2010, and again in FY2020 and FY2022, MoDOT sold bonds that provided additional resources for highway improvements.
+From 2000-2010, and again in fiscal years 2020, 2022 and 2023, MoDOT sold bonds that provided additional resources for highway improvements.
 Bonds are debt and similar to a home mortgage - this debt must be repaid over time.
-The total debt payment in fiscal year 2022 totaled \$299 million.
+The total debt payment in fiscal year 2023 totaled \$289 million.

 MoDOT has four kinds of bonds: senior bonds that were authorized by the Missouri General Assembly in 2000; Amendment 3 bonds that were authorized by Missouri voters in 2004; bonds authorized by the Missouri General Assembly in 2019 to finance the Focus on Bridges program with debt service from General Revenue over seven years; and federal GARVEE (Grant Anticipation Revenue Vehicle) bonds that financed specific projects.
-Borrowing advanced construction and allowed Missouri to avoid inflation in labor and materials costs; however, borrowed money must be repaid and new borrowing should be enabled with dedicated and reliable additional revenue to cover repayment and maintain credit ratings.
-Senior bonds will be paid off in 2023, Amendment 3 bonds will be paid off by 2029 and GARVEE bonds will be paid off by 2033.
+Borrowing advances construction and allows Missouri to avoid inflation in labor and materials costs; however, borrowed money must be repaid and new borrowing should be enabled with dedicated and reliable additional revenue to cover repayment and maintain credit ratings.
+Senior bonds were paid off in 2023, and Amendment 3 and GARVEE bonds will be paid off by 2033.
 Focus on Bridges bonds will be paid off in 2027.
-The average interest rate on all outstanding debt combined is 2.63%.
+The average interest rate on all outstanding debt combined is 2.79%.